HarrierPanels/sql/mysql/README.md

 1. Pre-Build

-a) DB & coding automatic backup by cron:
+a) DB & coding automatic backup by Crontab / Shell script:
  - MySQL no password promt login:
    ~/.my.cnf
  - <a id="shell"></a>Hourly cron job:</a>